dmlc/mxnet-model-gallery/README.md

 [![GitHub license](https://img.shields.io/badge/licence-cc0-blue.svg)](./LICENSE)

+All models are hosted at http://data.dmlc.ml/mxnet/models/ and licensed udner CC0.

 ### [Inception-BN Network](imagenet-1k-inception-bn.md)

 This model is a pretrained model on ILSVRC2012 dataset.
 The model is trained by only random crop and mirror augmentation.
 This model is able to achieve 89.9% Top-5 accuracy on ILSVRC2012-Validation Set.